-He serves as editor-in-chief of the journals Applied Economics Quarterly, Credit and Capital Markets—Kredit und Kapital, and Economist’s Voice and as a member of the editorial board of the journals International Economics, Geopolitics Under Globalization, Journal of Economic Studies, List Forum für Wirtschafts- und Finanzpolitik, Frontiers of Accounting and Finance, International Journal of Financial Studies, Aestimatio—The International IEB Journal of Finance, Vierteljahrshefte zur Wirtschaftsforschung, International Economics and Economic Policy, and Empirica—Journal of European Economics.
-He is a member of the editorial board and co-editor of Economics (the e-journal of the Kiel Institute of the World Economy); editor of the book series “Financial and Monetary Policy Studies” (Springer); guest editor of renowned journals such as Journal of International Money and Finance, Economic Modelling, Open Economies Review, Credit and Capital Markets, International Journal of Financial Studies, Energy Economics, International Economics and Economic Policy, European Journal of Political Economy, Credit and Capital Markets I, Credit and Capital Markets II, Review of Development Economics, and the Review of International Economics; and co-editor of the book series “Quantitative Ökonomie” (Eul-Verlag) and “Hohenheimer Volkswirtschaftliche Schriften” (Lang-Verlag).
+He serves as editor-in-chief of the journals Applied Economics Quarterly, Credit and Capital Markets—Kredit und Kapital, and Economist’s Voice and International Economics and Economic Policy and as a member of the editorial board of the journals International Economics, Geopolitics Under Globalization, Journal of Economic Studies, List Forum für Wirtschafts- und Finanzpolitik, Frontiers of Accounting and Finance, International Journal of Financial Studies, Aestimatio—The International IEB Journal of Finance, Vierteljahrshefte zur Wirtschaftsforschung, and Empirica—Journal of European Economics.
+He is a co-editor of Economics (the e-journal of the Kiel Institute of the World Economy); editor of the book series “Financial and Monetary Policy Studies” (Springer); guest editor of renowned journals such as Journal of International Money and Finance, Economic Modelling, Open Economies Review, Credit and Capital Markets, International Journal of Financial Studies, Energy Economics, International Economics and Economic Policy, European Journal of Political Economy, Credit and Capital Markets I, Credit and Capital Markets II, Review of Development Economics, and the Review of International Economics; and co-editor of the book series “Quantitative Ökonomie” (Eul-Verlag) and “Hohenheimer Volkswirtschaftliche Schriften” (Lang-Verlag).

 He has published widely in international refereed journals and other outlets, makes regular appearances in the print media and in national and international television broadcasts.
-He is ranked 35th in the Handelsblatt’s most recent research ranking of more than 3,000 German-speaking economists.
-He is among the top 1% in the European Repec/Ideas ranking, and has h-indices of 21 (CitEc) and 21 (Scopus).
+He is ranked 19th in the Handelsblatt’s 2017 research ranking of more than 3,000 German-speaking economists.
+He is among the top 1% in the European Repec/Ideas ranking, and has h-indices of 22 (CitEc), 22 (Scopus) and 43 (Google Scholar).
 He has been the keynote lecturer at a wide array of conferences, among them the Blockchain Economic Forum (BEF) in Davos, Switzerland in 2019, the Koç University—TÜSİAD Economic Research Forum (ERF) Conference “EU Negotiations, Customs Union, and Economic Growth” in 2017, and at the “Greek Government Roundtable” in Athens, Greece in 2014.
 He was the plenary speaker at the ECOMOD Conference in Bali, hosted by the Bank of Indonesia, in 2014.
 He was the keynote speaker at the the “Asan Plenum” and “The Economist Bellwether Series Conference”, both in Seoul, South Korea in 2012, and at the “Jeddah Economic Forum” in Jeddah, Saudi-Arabia, the “Global Economic Forum” in Istanbul, Turkey, and the international conference “Policies for Growth and Financial Stability beyond the Crisis—The Scope for Global Cooperation” in Mumbai, India in 2010.

 His main research interests are in the fields of international macroeconomics, monetary economics, European integration, and applied econometrics.